A stochastic smoothing framework for nonconvex-nonconcave minEmax problems with applications to Wasserstein distributionally robust optimization: SSPG: A Stochastic Smoothing Proximal Gradient Framework for Solving Problem

 There are multiple strategies for selecting \(\widehat{\epsilon}_k\) and \(\mu_k\).
 Typically, we set $\widehat{\epsilon}_k$ in the same order as $\epsilon$.
-For~$\mu_k$, it can be kept constant, decay over $k$, or be updated based on the difference between the objective function values at two consecutive iterations; see \eqref{eq:munews} in Section~\ref{sec:news}.
-As long as the right-hand side of \eqref{eq:expectationsta} is less than \(\epsilon^2\) {and $\mu_\tau\le \epsilon$}, we {claim that $\vy^{\tau+1}$ is} an \(\epsilon\)-scaled stationary point {in expectation}.
-Below, we present two corollaries detailing specific choices for \(\widehat{\epsilon}_k\) and \(\mu_k\), along with an analysis of the computational complexity required by Algorithm~\ref{alg:spg2} to obtain an \(\epsilon\)-scaled stationary point.
-Their proofs are given in Section \ref{sec:cor}.
+For~$\mu_k$, it can be kept constant, decay over $k$, or be updated based on the difference between the objective function values at two consecutive iterations~\citep{liu2025stochastic}.
+Below, we present a corollary detailing specific choices for \(\widehat{\epsilon}_k\) and \(\mu_k\), along with an analysis of the computational complexity required by Algorithm~\ref{alg:spg2}.
+The proof is given in Appendix~\ref{sec:cor}.